Canadian West Coast Voyages by Boutique Ship

 Additionally, we have updated our cancellation policy in response to COVID-19.
 Visit our Booking and Cancellation policy here to view these updates.

-Your charter price will include your group's accommodation, your meals and drinks aboard the Union Jack, the use of our activity equipment such as kayaks, fishing equipment, and bikes, along with your own custom flexible itinerary.
+Your charter price includes your group's accommodation, your meals and drinks aboard the Union Jack, the use of our activity equipment such as kayaks, fishing equipment, paddle boards, a water trampoline, and bikes, along with your own custom flexible itinerary.

 Guests are responsible for any additional tours, meals, or activities they wish to partake in, along with transportation to and from the start and ending destinations.